Meetings with Remarkable Men

 Oneworld (2003)

-examines the background, legacy and continuing significance of
+work examines the background, legacy and continuing significance of Rumi,

-Rumi, the great Sufi poet and mystic.
-Professor Lewis draws on
+the great Sufi poet and mystic.
+Professor Lewis draws on a vast array

-a vast array of sources, from Rumi's own writings to the latest
+of sources, from Rumi's own writings to the latest scholarly literature,

-scholarly literature, to produce this detailed survey of Rumi's
+to produce this detailed survey of Rumi's life and work.

 |